kylebustard/low-end-code/content/_index.md

         url: /about
     component: intro.html
     content: >-
-      I am a professional musician who learned to code.
-I used to make musical statements and expressions, now I make statements and expressions with computer programs.
+      I was a professional musician who learned to code.
 Traded duets and ensembles for pair programming and code reviews.
     section_id: intro
     title: Intro
     type: intro